Holier Than Jesus but Worse Than Jonah

 At the meeting, the Call to Repentance did not have enough votes to pass.
 There were some, with whom I disagree, that opposed it for understandable reasons.
 My critique is not directed at them.
 Yet, many of the reasons given by others for their opposition illustrate larger problems in the American church.
 The vacuum created by our biblical ignorance has been filled with compromise and cowardice in the face of cultural pressure.

-Pretending to be Holier than Jesus
+Pretending to be Holier Than Jesus

 At the meeting, an ignorance of Scripture was displayed in many ways.
 Several concerned parties argued that “confronting sin publicly” is “unloving.”
 Preaching against sin in public is not only “unloving,” but it won’t work and will only lead to “closed doors.”
 It was argued that Jesus wouldn’t do such things.
 If you make such sweeping moral statements—that public calls to repentance are inherently unloving and wrong—and if Jesus did those very things, then you are claiming a moral standard higher than Christ.
 You’re pretending that your holiness exceeds God’s.